phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Are `Validator` validation options (`valueType`, `validValues`, etc...) utilized?
 These are supported in a number of core types like `Emitter` and `Property`.
 Is their presence or lack thereof properly documented?

-- [ ] Files should be named like `CapitalizedCamelCasing.js` when returning a constructor, or `lowerCaseCamelCasing.js` when returning a non-constructor function or singleton.
+- [ ] Files should be named like `CapitalizedCamelCasing.js` when returning a constructor, or `lowerCaseCamelCasing.js`
+when returning a non-constructor function or singleton.
 When returning a constructor or singleton, the constructor name should match the filename.
+Where singletons are treated like classes with static attributes (like SimulaRasaConstants or SimulaRasaColors), uppercase should be used.

 - [ ] Assertions should be used appropriately and consistently.
 Type checking should not just be done in code comments.
 Use `Array.isArray` to type check an array.